 He is incomprehensible, yet he can be known somewhat as he is

 revealed in the Bible and in nature.
 But, forever would not be long enough to

-infinite the learning process would never diminish.
+would never diminish.
 It would be endlessly expanding.

 He is holy, absolutely perfect in all his nature and ways.
 We can